Dating Dynamics by Enneagram Type: 9 Patterns That Sabotage Love (and the Fix)

 - You create extraordinary love

 “This is too much work.”
-Wrong.
-You’re already working hard—just unconsciously.
-We’re making your effort conscious and effective.
-Would you rather spend 30 days transforming or 30 years repeating?
+It is work.
+But you are already spending energy, unconsciously.
+This makes the effort deliberate so you get a different result.
+Would you rather spend 30 days practicing, or 30 years repeating?

 “My partner won’t do this.”
 Start alone.
-When you change your pattern, the entire dynamic shifts.
-Many people report their partners change in response, even without directly participating.
+When you change your pattern, the dynamic shifts.
+Often your partner responds differently, even if they never read a word of this.

 “I’m multiple types.”
 You have one core type that drives your deepest patterns.
 The confusion comes from behaviors versus motivations.
 Focus on WHY you do things, not what you do.